Clients¶

 poll_backoff_max

-.http_retry_total (int, default=10) – Total number of retries of failing idempotent HTTP requests to allow.
+http_retry_total (int, default=10) – Total number of retries of failing idempotent HTTP requests to allow.
 Takes precedence over other counts.
 See

 total